PyEllips/pyElli/paper/paper.md

 )
 ```

-Finally, we trigger a calculation by calling `evaluation(...)` on the structure.
+Finally, we trigger a calculation by calling `evaluate(...)` on the structure.
 We use a `wavelengths` array from $210\;nm$ to $800\;nm$ for the calculation range and an angle of incidence of $70$ degree (second parameter of evaluate).

 ```python